Top Five: Production

 Principal photography began on June 24, 2013, in New York City.
 In July 2014, the film's title was changed from Finally Famous to Top Five.

 Release

 The film premiered at the 2014 Toronto International Film Festival on September 6, 2014.
+Shortly after, a bidding war for distribution rights ensued between multiple studios including Sony Pictures, Paramount Pictures, Fox Searchlight, Open Road Films, A24, Relativity Media and Lionsgate, with bids reaching as high as over $10 million and Paramount emerging as the frontrunner the next day.
 On September 10, 2014, Paramount Pictures confirmed their acquisition of the film's worldwide distribution rights for $12.5 million and agreed to pay at least $20 million in promotion and marketing.
 In November 2014, Paramount announced Top Five would receive a wide release on December 12, 2014.

 Home media

 Top Five was released on Blu-ray and DVD on March 17, 2015.

 Reception

-Review aggregation website Rotten Tomatoes, gives the film an approval rating of 85%, based on 186 reviews, with an average rating of 7.2/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 85%, based on 186 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads, "As smart, funny, and trenchant as writer-director-star Chris Rock's best standup work, Top Five is a career highlight for its creator—and one of the comedy standouts of 2014."
 Metacritic gives the film a score of 81 out of 100, based on 37 reviews, indicating "universal acclaim".

 Some critics found similarities between the Andre Allen character and Woody Allen's Sandy Bates in Stardust Memories (1980).